radiorabe/rabe-zabbix/README.md

 3. Import the
    [\`${xmlName}\`](${xmlName})
    into your Zabbix server (click on the \`Raw\` button to download).
+4. Add an SNMP interface configuration to your host
+5. Set the `{$SNMP_COMMUNITY}` macro to your desired community if you don't use `public`
-4. Add the template to your host (or stack template)
+6. Add the template to your host (or stack template)
-5. Check if new data arrives
+7. Check if new data arrives

 ## Notes
 ### snmpwalk command